 Snowe's down alternative offering is also a hypoallergenic pillow that is ultraplush.
 It's available in three density options and comes with a washable sateen cover.
 According to an enthusiastic reviewer, the fill is beyond convincing in how it replicates the feel of a regular down pillow: "The alternative down used in these pillows is like magic.
 Maximum compression but they always puff back up.
 Auto-fluffing pillows!"

 Snowe's site helpfully notes that the softer version will be more comfortable for stomach sleepers, while side sleepers will often prefer something firmer for a good night's rest.
-And if you're unsure which density to select, go firmer rather than softer.
-Where many reviewers appreciated the height and density of these bed pillows, others noted that they may be on the thin pillow side: "Great texture, but could be a little more fully stuffed/firmer.
-Would prefer to use one, but find myself using two."

 The information contained in this article is for educational and informational purposes only and is not intended as health or medical advice.
 Always consult a physician or other qualified health provider regarding any questions you may have about a medical condition or health objectives.